 Accreditation Commission for Midwifery Education (ACME)

-The mission of the Accreditation Commission for Midwifery Education (ACME) is to advance excellence and quality in midwifery education.
+The mission of the Accreditation Commission for Midwifery Education (ACME) is to advance excellence in midwifery education.

 The Accreditation Commission for Midwifery Education has been recognized by the U.S. Department of Education (under 'Health Care') as a programmatic accrediting agency for nurse-midwifery education programs since 1982.
 In 1994, ACME approved criteria to accredit direct-entry midwifery education programs; the first program was preaccredited in April 1996.
 ACME currently accredits programs offering nurse-midwifery and midwifery programs.
 ACME is administratively and financially autonomous from the American College of Nurse-Midwives.